pre-commit/pre-commit-hooks/README.md

 - `name-tests-test` - Assert that files in tests/ end in `_test.py`.
     - Use `args: ['--django']` to match `test*.py` instead.
 - `pyflakes` - Run pyflakes on your python files.
+- `pretty-format-json` - Checks that all your JSON files are pretty
 - `requirements-txt-fixer` - Sorts entries in requirements.txt
 - `trailing-whitespace` - Trims trailing whitespace.
     - Markdown linebreak trailing spaces preserved for `.md` and`.markdown`;